 Regent Resolutions 8167 (adopted June 9, 2000); 9058 (adopted September 9, 2005); 9938 (adopted June 10, 2011); 9910 (adopted April 8, 2011); and 9950 (adopted July 15, 2011) that authorized additional delegations are discussed in more detail in the policy section of this document.

 Effective July 1, 2015, the compensation policies and guidelines outlined in this operational policy are for all UW System employees.
-Please see SYS 1278, 2017-19 UWS Pay Plan Distribution Guidelines for University Workforce, for pay plan details.
+Please see SYS 1278, UW System Pay Plan Distribution Framework for the University Workforce, for pay plan details.

-Please see the Definitions Operational Policy for a list of general terms and definitions.
+Please see SYS 1225, General Terms and Definitions for a list of general terms and definitions.

 Definitions specific to this policy:

-Institution base funds means institutional funds that are part of an institution’s budget, not part of Board of Regents pay plan funds.
+Institution base funds: Institutional funds that are part of an institution’s budget, not part of Board of Regents pay plan funds.

-Compensatory time means time off the job which is earned and accrued by an employee in lieu of immediate cash payment for overtime in accordance with FLSA.
+Compensatory time: Time off the job which is earned and accrued by an employee in lieu of immediate cash payment for overtime in accordance with FLSA.

-Premium rate means the regular hourly rate plus .5 times the regular rate paid the FLSA non-exempt employee.
+Premium rate: The regular hourly rate plus .5 times the regular rate paid the FLSA non-exempt employee.

-Range spread means the percent difference from the midpoint of the range to the minimum and maximum
+Range spread: The percent difference from the midpoint of the range to the minimum and maximum

-Regular rate means the average hourly rate actually paid the employee as straight time pay for all hours worked in the workweek or work period, including all remuneration for employment paid to, or on behalf of, the employee, except any payments specifically excluded from the calculation of the regular rate under the FLSA and related federal regulations.
+Regular rate: The average hourly rate actually paid the employee as straight time pay for all hours worked in the workweek or work period, including all remuneration for employment paid to, or on behalf of, the employee, except any payments specifically excluded from the calculation of the regular rate under the FLSA and related federal regulations.

-Work hours means work time as directed by the appointing authority during which an employee must be on duty and/or at a prescribed place of work.
+Work hours: Work time as directed by the appointing authority during which an employee must be on duty and/or at a prescribed place of work.

-Range Minimum is the lowest salary that will be paid to individuals qualified to hold positions in the range.
+Range Minimum: The lowest salary that will be paid to individuals qualified to hold positions in the range.

-Range Mid-Point is the salary that represents the middle of the range i.e. the salary is equidistant to the minimum of the range and the maximum of the range.
+Range Mid-Point: The salary that represents the middle of the range i.e. the salary is equidistant to the minimum of the range and the maximum of the range.

-Range Maximum is the highest salary that can be paid to individuals holding positions in a range.
+Range Maximum: The highest salary that can be paid to individuals holding positions in a range.
 A salary above range maximum will be “red-circled” until adjustments to the salary structure bring it to within range.
 A range maximum can be exceeded if an extraordinary salary range is approved.